Registered Nurse - Charge

 Licenses and Certificates

 Requires a valid California driver license.
-Requires a valid California Registered Nurse License and Public Health Nurse (PHN) certificate.
+Requires a valid California Registered Nurse License.
 Requires a valid Healthcare Provider CPR/AED certificate.
+Public Health Nurse (PHN) certificate is desired.

 Work is performed in a clinic exam room, office environment, and on campus where health and safety considerations exist from exposure to communicable diseases, blood borne pathogens, infection, and agitated students.